-This minerality is just as well, helping to tame the pungent herbal aromas, richness and heady viscosity that Fiano's wines offer in abundance.
+This minerality helps to tame the pungent herbal aromas, richness and heady viscosity that Fiano's wines offer in abundance.
 The mineral component is further accentuated by the top contemporary producers in the region, with judicious lees handling and occasionally, a hint of oak.
 Malolactic fermentation is avoided for obvious reasons.

 Fiano is best consumed young, when the pungent aromas and textural complexity can be appreciated.
 Moderate to low levels of acidity bring little benefit with age.
 Alcohols are often in excess of 14 percent.
 Nevertheless, Fiano is as responsible for as many premium wines carrying a high price tag, as it is for irreverent quaffing styles, ubiquitous from Ischia, and western Sicily, through to the volcanic soils closer to Taurasi and the border of Basilicata and Puglia.